Duke Hui of Jin

-Duke Hui of Jin (died 637BC), born Yiwu, was the duke of Jin (.650–637BC) during the Spring and Autumn Period of China's Zhou dynasty.
+Duke Hui of Jin, personal name Ji Yiwu, was duke of the Jin state from 650 BC to 637 BC.

 Life

 Early life

 Yiwu was one of the nine sons of Duke Xian.
 His mother was Xiao Rongzi.
 He was the younger sibling of Shensheng and Chong'er (later Duke Wen) and the older sibling of Xiqi.

 As part of her scheme to secure the succession to her son, the concubine Li Ji removed Xiqi's older siblings from the capital on the pretext of pacifying their territories.
 Prince Yiwu was sent to defend Erqu in what is now Ji County, Shanxi.

 After the death of Duke Xian in the ninth lunar month during 651 BC, Li Ji placed the 15-year-old Xiqi on the throne and made Xun Xi (荀息) chancellor to help him with administration.
 In the tenth lunar month of 651 BC, before Duke Xian had even been properly buried, a Jin minister named Li Ke (里克) killed Xiqi.
 The chancellor Xun Xi then placed Zhuozi, the youngest son of Duke Xian, on the throne even though he was still just a toddler at that time.
 Xun Xi then finished the burial of Duke Xian.
 In the eleventh lunar month of 651 BC, Li Ke killed Zhuozi and his aunt Li Ji.
 Xun Xi then committed suicide by hanging himself.
 Shao Ji (少姬), the younger sister of Li Ji and mother of Zhuozi, was imprisoned.

 Li Ke first invited Prince Chong'er (then in the State of Qi) to return to Jin to become the next duke.
 After Chong'er declined, Li Ke extended the same offer to his younger brother Prince Yiwu, then in the State of Liang.
 Yiwu accepted and was enthroned as the next duke of Jin.